A Survey of Quantum Property Testing: Quantum properties and computational complexity

 \subsection{Computational hardness of testing quantum properties}

-A different perspective from which to study the question of testing properties of quantum systems is to consider problems where, instead of being given access to a quantum object, we are given a concise classical description of that object (for example, a quantum circuit on $n$ qubits with $\poly(n)$ gates).
-Our aim is to determine whether the corresponding quantum object has some property, or is far from having that property, in terms of some distance measure.
+A different perspective from which to study the question of testing properties of quantum systems is to consider problems where, instead of being given access to a quantum object, we are given a concise \emph{classical} description of that object (for example, a quantum circuit on $n$ qubits with $\poly(n)$ gates).
+Our aim is to efficiently determine whether the corresponding quantum object has some property, or is far from having that property, in terms of some distance measure.
 The distance measure used may be quite different to the distances we discuss in the rest of the survey, leading to qualitatively different results.
-In this setting we generally assume we have full knowledge of the object's description, and aim to test the corresponding object for having some property in time polynomial in the size of the description.
 This type of problem turns out to be naturally addressed via the framework of computational complexity.

 In particular, many problems related to testing properties of quantum circuits turn out to be $\QMA$-complete.\footnote{$\QMA$ is the quantum analog of $\mathsf{NP}$~\cite{kitaev02}; see~\cite{bookatz12} for a recent survey.} These hardness results provide an interesting counterpoint to the largely positive results obtained in the ``average-case'' scenarios considered by property testing.
 A prototypical example of this phenomenon is ``non-identity-check,'' which was proven to be $\QMA$-complete by Janzing et al.~\cite{janzing05}.
 Here the input is a quantum circuit implementing a unitary $U$, and two numbers $a$, $b$ such that $b-a \ge 1/\poly(n)$, and the problem is to distinguish between the two cases that $\min_{\theta \in \R} \|U - e^{i\theta} I\| \le a$ and $\min_{\theta \in \R} \|U - e^{i\theta} I\| \ge b$.
-Observe that, if we replace the operator norm with the normalized 2-norm in this definition, this problem is in $\mathsf{BQP}$ by the efficient tester for the {\bf Equality to $V$} property discussed in Section \ref{sec:statesunitaries}.
+Observe that, if we replace the operator norm with the normalized 2-norm in this definition, this problem is in $\mathsf{BQP}$ by the efficient tester for the {\bf Equality to $V$} property discussed in Section~\ref{sec:statesunitaries}.

 If one generalizes to quantum circuits acting on mixed states, where each elementary gate is a quantum channel, some natural problems even become $\mathsf{PSPACE}$-complete.
 In particular, Rosgen and Watrous~\cite{rosgen05} showed that $\mathsf{PSPACE}$-completeness holds for the problem of testing whether two mixed-state quantum circuits are distinguishable, and it remains hard when the quantum circuits are restricted to be logarithmic depth~\cite{rosgen08}, degradable or anti-degradable~\cite{rosgen10a}.
 In this case, distinguishability is measured in the so-called diamond norm for quantum channels~\cite{kitaev02}; the diamond norm of an linear operator $\Phi: \mathcal{B}(\C^{d_{\text{in}}}) \rightarrow \mathcal{B}(\C^{d_{\text{out}}})$ is defined to be